×

 -

-a) risks to sight and eyes
+a) risks to sight and eyes;

-b) problems related to posture and physical or mental fatigue
+b) problems related to posture and physical or mental fatigue;

 -

-a) risks to sight and eyes
+a) risks to sight and eyes;

-- The employer shall provide workers with special visual correction devices at its own expense, depending on the activity carried out, when the outcome of the examinations referred to above shows that they are necessary and it is not possible to use normal correction devices.
+Except in special cases requiring a different frequency determined by the competent doctor, the frequency of check-ups shall be every two years for workers classified as fit with prescriptions or limitations and for workers who have reached the age of fifty; five years in other cases. - Corrective devices - The employer shall provide workers with special visual correction devices at its own expense, depending on the activity carried out, when the outcome of the examinations referred to in paragraphs 1, 3 and 4 shows that they are necessary and it is not possible to use normal correction devices.

 -

-1) the measures applicable to the workplace, on the basis of the analysis of the workplace referred to in Article 174
+a) provide workers with information, in particular on the measures applicable to the workplace on the basis of the analysis of the workplace referred to in Article 174, on the methods of carrying out the activity, and on the protection of eyes and eyesight;

-- The employer must provide for the installation and maintenance of the tools needed for the worker to perform their duties.
+- Installation and maintenance - The employer must provide for the installation and maintenance of the tools needed for the worker to perform their duties.

-- The worker is entitled to the same training as the company’s in-person workers, and additionally training specific to teleworking and its related tools.
+- Training - The worker is entitled to the same training as the company’s in-person workers, and additionally training specific to teleworking and its related tools.

-- The work performed by the teleworker can be monitored either electronically or by accessing the chosen workplace.
+- Monitoring - The work performed by the teleworker can be monitored either electronically or by accessing the chosen workplace.
 If the office is in the employee’s home, they must give access to their employer.

-- Teleworkers have the same collective rights as in-person workers.
+- Rights - Teleworkers have the same collective rights as in-person workers.
+All rights and responsibilities related to health and safety at work remain unchanged for both parties.

 The Duties of